bgpedersen/ng5firestore/README.md

   * Interfaces/Classes
       * Database (Interface, contains BehaviorSubjects to be used in the ObservableDatabase)
       * ObservableDatabase (Interface, contains Observables from the Database)
-      * DataDetails (Interface, standard data-details to include in all data models, such as timestamp, createdAt, updatedAt etc.)
+      * Relation (Interface, defining the architecture for a relation)
+      * ActivityRelation (Interface, defining all possible relations)
       * ActivityInterface (Interface, Used in Activity Class to control the constructor input)
-      * Activity (Class, implements ActivityInterface & DataDetails)
+      * Activity (Class, implements ActivityInterface, used when clicking an activity/new/updating/creating)
       * Group
       * User (Contains the database user object, not the auth object)
       * AlertMessage